Scaling And Root Planning in Simi Valley & Moorpark, CA

 What now?
 Your gums will be tender and sensitive for a few days.
 Without the tartar under them, your gums will now slowly, over a short period of time, attach back down to your tooth roots.
 That’s what the root planing is for — to remove the tartar and smooth the root surfaces so that the gums can adhere to them once again.

-If you’ve had these signs of early gum disease and have needed scaling and root planing, it’s likely that Dr. Bankhardt and his hygienists will want to see you on a maintenance schedule, probably once or twice between your twice-yearly visits.
+If you’ve had these signs of early gum disease and have needed scaling and root planing, it’s likely that Dr. Patterson and his hygienists will want to see you on a maintenance schedule, probably once or twice between your twice-yearly visits.
 These will be simple checks to keep an eye on how your gums are doing.

 Will my gums grow back after scaling and planing?

 The gums don’t really “grow back” because they didn’t really lose mass.
 The gums instead return to a healthy state.
-In most cases after Dr. Bankhardt and his hygienists perform scaling and root planing, the patient’s gums become firm and pink again.
+In most cases after Dr. Patterson and his hygienists perform scaling and root planing, the patient’s gums become firm and pink again.
 The gums tighten back down onto the roots.
 With continued attentive hygiene they will stay that way.

 Is root scaling necessary?